MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-administration.md

 ## Next steps
-This article provided information about administration of datamarts.
+This article provided information about the administration of datamarts.

 The following articles provide more information about datamarts and Power BI: